LEONARD ALFRED RASBEARY 1893–1974

 Died 1974 Mansfield

-Age 18 living on Lincoln Grove, Radcliffe on Trent.
+Age 18, a butche, living on Lincoln Grove, Radcliffe on Trent.
 Father now a brewery drayman.
 Leonard is employed as a butcher.
-Brother Robert 23 is a gardener, sister Minnie 19 is a tailoress, Harold 8 and Cyril 5 are at school.
+Brother Robert 23 is a gardener, sister Minnie 19, a tailoress, Harold 8 and Cyril 5 were at school.

 Service Number: S4/042261